HolyBlackCat/cpp-tutorials/configuring_code_completion.md

 Install the latter in MSYS2 using `pacman -S mingw-w64-clang-x86_64-clang-tools-extra`. *([Why not the official Clang installer?](/why_not_official_clang_installer.md))*

-In VSC, open the extension marketplace by pressing the 'boxes' button on the left:<br/>
+Install the former in VSC.
+Open the extension marketplace by pressing the 'boxes' button on the left:<br/>
 ![extensions marketplace icon](/images/vsc_extensions_icon.png)

 Search for `clangd` and install it:<br/>